 I've taught for over 20 years and am officially a retired teacher, but if you want to have fun while learning, choose me as a tutor!
 My undergraduate degree is in Biology and my graduate degree is in Science Education- both from The University of Texas at Austin.
 In addition to holding a Texas Teaching Certificate in Biology (6-12), I am also certified in Special Education (6-12).
 I have taught Kinder through 12th, as well as adults.
 Most recently I have been teaching adults to pass all parts of the GED and have taught middle school Math and Biology.
 My favorite areas to teach are GED, Algebra, and Biology.
 I am passionate about teaching, tutoring, and helping students achieve their goals.
 I am patient and have a variety of tools in my toolbox to help students succeed.
 No matter what area you struggle in, I can help you fill in the gaps and increase your achievement!
 In my free time, I enjoy scuba diving, swimming, reading, and gardening.

-The University of Texas at Austin - Masters, Science Education
+Graduate Degree: The University of Texas at Austin - Masters, Science Education

 What is your teaching philosophy?